-The Syracuse Juneteenth Festival begins on Friday, June 13th, and continues on until Thursday, June 19th.
-Friday will kick off celebrations with the flag raising ceremony at City Hall.
-This event takes place at 12:00 pm, and highlights the importance of black culture, art, food, and stories from all generations.
+The Syracuse Juneteenth Festival begins on Thursday, June 18th, and continues until Saturday, June 20th.
+Thursday will kick off celebrations with the flag raising ceremony at City Hall.
+This event takes place at 12:00 pm and highlights the importance of black culture, art, food, and stories from all generations.
 Syracuse’s Juneteenth festival is especially unique due to the celebration taking place on the grounds that were once part of the Underground Railroad.
+This year's theme is A Reckoning: Reclaiming the Past, Remembering Black Voice and Reshaping the Future.
+R&B performances, community organizations, health and human services agencies, food and retail vendors.

 Syracuse Juneteenth Celebrations